Knoblauchpilze/template-go/README.md

 A convenience target to run all tests is provided in the top level [Makefile](Makefile) under `make test`.
 Running this command will execute all the tests defined in the [internal](internal) and [pkg](pkg) folders.

 Adding a test is just a question of adding the corresponding `yourModule_test.go` file.

+The [test](test) folder can be used to store some test data or external tooling used to assess the behavior of applications or packages.
+This is generally not a place where tests' bodies should be written.